 - Scripts require maintenance: Scripts need to run and store the results.
 It’s almost like building another application.
 That requires money and the use of your most valuable resource—engineering hours.

 That’s why we built intermix.io, making it easier to get valuable Redshift metrics and insights.
 With our Throughput and Memory Analysis, we make finding the right slot count and memory percentage simple.
 You can see all of the relevant metrics in an intuitive time-series dashboard.

 Our Throughput Analysis shows you if your queues have the right slot count, or if queries are stuck in the queue.
 When queries get stuck, that’s when your users are waiting for their data.

 With our Memory Analysis, you can see the volume of disk-based queries.
 Some queries will always fall back to disk, due to their size or type.
 But we recommend keeping the share of disk-based queries below 10% of total query volume per queue.

-So if you’re ready to implement proper workload management for your Redshift cluster, start your free trial with intermix.io.
-During the trial, we’ll work with you on finding the right configuration for your queues.
+Ready to start implementing proper Redshift workload management?
+Start your free trial with intermix.io today, and we’ll work with you to find the right configuration for your queues.

 Join 11,000 of your peers.

 People at Facebook, Amazon and Uber read it every week.

 Every Monday morning we'll send you a roundup of the best content from intermix.io and around the web.
 Make sure you're ready for the week!
 See all issues.